wmhass/BDDComicsList/README.md

     When it is loading comics
     Then present a UI activity indicator

-*Scenario - Internet connection OK and app finished loading comics:*
+*Scenario - App finished loading comics:*

     Given that I opened the app
     When it finished loading comics